robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 }
 ```

-With the previous configuration we are able to execute the `babel` compiled sources.
+With the previous configuration, we are able to execute the `babel` compiled sources.
 And we can update them each time we build the project.

 So let's create also our first file which will be our start point of the script `/src/cli.js`: